Graduate Program Requirements in Chemistry

 The Department of Chemistry offers programs for advanced study in chemistry leading to the M.S. and Ph.D. degrees.

 Facilities for research in the various fields of chemistry are housed in the Herbert C. Brown and Richard.
 B. Wetherill Laboratories of Chemistry.
-Focus areas for research in chemistry include: analytical, biological, chemical education, inorganic, organic, physical, physical-organic, atmospheric, materials, environmental, nuclear, radio-chemistry, physical-biochemistry, and chemical physics.
+Focus areas for research in chemistry include: analytical, biological, inorganic, organic, physical, physical-organic, atmospheric, materials, environmental, nuclear, radio-chemistry, physical-biochemistry, and chemical physics.

 It is desirable to have a minimum of 35 semester hours of undergraduate credit in chemistry as a basis for graduate work.
 The 35 hours must include the basic undergraduate courses in general chemistry, quantitative analysis, inorganic chemistry, organic chemistry, and physical chemistry.
 In addition, the student should have credit in mathematics through integral calculus and one year of physics.
 Additional courses in mathematics and physics are desirable.